Dedeyd70/alx-system_engineering-devops/0x19-postmortem/README.md

 Long-Term:Evaluate the feasibility of implementing redundant network paths to ensure continuity of critical communication services.
 Establish a recurring schedule for proactive review and update of network configurations across the entire infrastructure.

+Conclusion: The email disruption incident was a stark reminder of the intricate web that is our network infrastructure.
+By dissecting the incident, we not only fix what went wrong but fortify our defenses against potential disruptions in the future.